 7 Reasons Why You'll Adore Salento, Colombia

-Cocora Valley is located approximately 30 minutes outside of Salento itself but you can get there very easily from the city centre.
+Cocora Valley is located approximately 30 minutes outside of Salento town itself but you can get there very easily from the city centre.
 You can hike, cycle or hop on a jeep that will drop you off at the foot of the mountains.
 Once there, you can either hike your way to the top (there's an short three-hour loop or a full six-hour loop) or go horse-riding through the valley, but the entrance itself is free.

 5) Overdose on coffee: Well, not literally.
-But if there's a place to do it, it's certainly Salento.
+But if there's a place to do this, it's certainly Salento.
 And if you only make time for one coffee spot then it's got to be Jesus Martin.
 This artsy little space simply has the best coffee around.
 I mean it's to-die-for good.
 My friend and I both ordered a Viennese (two shots of expresso infused with whipped cream) and loved them so much we ordered two more before we'd even finished our first round.

 pin it, save it, share it!